mohammadsaadati80/MultiProcess-Pipes/README.md

 # Multi-Process Pipes
 Computer Assignment #2, Operating Systems Course, University of Tehran

-Implementing word counter using Map-Reduce model and unnamed/named Pipes.
+Implementing a word counter program using Map-Reduce model and unnamed/named Pipes.

 ## How to run ?
 In project repository run `make` command to make project by g++.